halogenOS/android_manifest/README.md

 Of course, you can use any directory name you desire.
 It is recommended to avoid spaces.

+If you're a curious geek and want to know what happens if you try to initialize the repo on your home folder, [see this GitHub issue](https://github.com/halogenOS/android_manifest/issues/18).
+It doesn't mean that it will never work - It might work, but you better avoid doing so.

 Now initialize a repo source tree, to do this please use following command:

 ```bash